mms-gianni/uebersicht-widget-icinga/README.md

 # uebersicht widet icinga
-Monitor your icinga host on your desktop
+Widget for Übersicht http://tracesof.net/uebersicht/ to monitor your icinga host on your desktop
 ## Screenshot
 ![Screenshot](screenshot.png?raw=true "Screenshot")